DavStella/Car_Sales_Analysis-2020/README.md

 ### Strategic Resource Distribution:
 - Ensure the availability of top brands (Ford, Toyota, Honda, Nissan, Hyundai) and at least three models per brand in every branch.
-All branches should endeavor to have the top 5 brands(Reason been that 90% of sales where from it)as this may attract more customers.
+All locations should endeavor to have the top 5 brands(Reason been that 90% of sales where from it)as this may attract more customers.
 - Also these Brands should be  made available all year round.

 ### Target Key Demographics: